JohnAlbin/zen-grids/README.txt

 Within the .container element, the .sidebar1, .sidebar2 and .content elements can be in any order.

+Zen Grids has built-in support for the Box-sizing Polyfill which adds "box-sizing: border-box" support to IE7 and earlier.

+- Download the polyfill at https://github.com/Schepp/box-sizing-polyfill
+- Place the boxsizing.htc file in your website.
+- Set Zen Grids' $box-sizing-polyfill-path variable to the absolute path to the boxsizing.htc file on your website.
+For example:
+    $box-sizing-polyfill-path: "/scripts/polyfills/boxsizing.htc";

 INSTALLATION
 ------------

 Zen grids is distributed as a Ruby Gem.
 On your computer, simply run:

-  sudo gem install zen-grids --pre
+  sudo gem install zen-grids

-Then to add it to an existing project, edit the project's configuration file, config.rb, and add this line:
+If you are using Compass (and you should!) then you can add it to an existing project by editing the project's configuration file, config.rb, and adding this
+line:

   require 'zen-grids'

-And then, from the project's root directory, run:
+For Rails projects, from the project's root directory, run:

   compass install zen-grids

+You can then start using Zen Grids in your Sass files.
+Just add this line to one of your .sass or .scss files and start creating!

+  @import "zen";

 REQUIREMENTS